'This Is Us' to end with a 'meditative day,' creator reveals

 The journey of the Pearsons and their extended circle of family and friends was as addictive, if not as edgy, as the cable and streaming dramas that operate without broadcast TV's mandated guardrails.

 Milo Ventimiglia and Mandy Moore played opposite each other as the parents, with Sterling K. Brown as Randall, Chrissy Metz as Kate and Justin Hartley as Kevin.
-Other prominent cast members have included Susan Kelechi Watson and Jon Huertas.
+Other prominent cast members have included Susan Kelechi Watson, Chris Sullivan and Jon Huertas.

 The series' compelling writing and acting, along with its intriguing time-shifting framework, earned fan loyalty: It remained a top-rated program among network-favored young adult viewers throughout its run.